Welcome to Woodpecker's Class Page!

 The number of points for each piece of work are outlined at the top of each column on the grid above.
 I will keep a record of how many points you score each week.
 At the end of each half term, the person with the highest score will receive a prize.

-They are expected to read to an adult three times each week and record this in their diary.
+They are also expected to read to an adult three times each week and record this in their diary.
 Please make sure they have their in school every day.

-This year we will be continuing with our Ambassador Awards which we launched last year.
-It was very successful and we had 34 children who earned the ultimate ‘gold’ award in July!
+This year we will be continuing with our Ambassador Awards.
 During the year the children work towards the different awards by earning credits in their Steps to Success passport.
 The passport has different sections which recognise children’s achievements in school and the wider community.

 The ’Ambassador Award’ comes under four headings:

 Our focus has changed slightly from previous years due to the Covid 19 situation, so please see the links below for more information.
 If you have any questions, do not hesitate to contact me at school.